 If you’re a football fan, a visit to Villa Park is a must.
 One of the founders of the Football League in 1888, Aston Villa Football Club was founded in 1874 and they have played at Villa Park, since 1897.
-They were also founder members of the Premier League in 1992 and have remained in the top flight of British football ever since, making regular appearances on the European stage too.
+They were also founder members of the Premier League in 1992, making regular appearances on the European stage.

 Villa Park itself is a spectacular sight.
 Hosting almost 43,000 fans and rated 5 Stars by European football body UEFA there’s an amazing atmosphere at home games whether you’re in the stands of in one of the luxurious corporate suites or boxes.

 Download the official AVFC smartphone application

 Get all the latest news and videos, along with live audio commentary of every game, wallpapers and much more!

 Follow Aston Villa Football Club on Facebook.
 Did you know that they have recently passed the one million followers mark?

 Birmingham City are fighting to regain their place in the top flight of British football so you can expect ambitious, energetic football from the Blues if you call into the 30,000-seater St Andrew’s Stadium to see them play.

 One of Birmingham’s two major football clubs, Birmingham City were formed in 1875 as Small Heath Alliance, they became Small Heath in 1888, then Birmingham in 1905, finally becoming Birmingham City in 1943.
 Almost as old as their fierce rivals Aston Villa, Birmingham City were founder members and first ever champions of the Football League Second Division.